Europa League boost for Napoli as Osimhen returns to training

 “After the success against Salernitana, Napoli resumed training today at the SSC Napoli Konami Training Center,” it read.

-“The Azzurri prepare the match against Legia Warsaw scheduled for Thursday in Poland for the fourth day of the Europa League (6.45 pm).
+“The Azzurri will prepare for the match against Legia Warsaw scheduled for Thursday in Poland for the fourth matchday of the Europa League.

 “The team trained on field 3 starting the session with dry activation and bull.
 Subsequently tactical technical work and force work.